 It might seem like a good way to get the perfect report card, but if you've never taken out any sort of loan or credit card, then credit agencies have no way of knowing whether you're a good person to lend to.
 This can work against you when it comes to things like mortgages.

-Just because you have bad credit now, doesn’t mean you need to wait 6 years for a clean slate before you can apply to remortgage.
-Half of the mortgages on the market aren't available directly to you as a borrower.
-If you're looking to remortgage and have bad credit, you'll need to go through a specialist mortgage broker.
-We make these brokers available to you.
+Just because you have bad credit now, doesn’t mean you need to wait six years for a clean slate before you can apply to remortgage.
+If you're looking to remortgage and have bad credit, our Mortgage Experts can look at your options and find a lender that's likely to accept you.
 Get started.

 There isn’t a universally ‘bad’ credit score, but the lower your credit number the worse your credit profile is.
 In the UK, having a low credit score can impact how many lenders are willing to let you remortgage.
 The good news is, it’s definitely possible to remortgage, even with a poor credit rating.